TakumiXD/Advent-of-Code-2022/README.md

 ### Day 21
 Was able to finish relatively quickly due to practice with lambda functions on Day 11.
 Part 2 could have been simplified with sympy but I decided to just use the operator library.

+### Day 23
+I could have simplified the code by making the helper functions shorter instead of explicit definitions.